renovatebot/renovate/docs/development/triage-guide.md

 Take the following steps on an incoming bug report:

 1. Determine if this is a valid bug report at all, close and optionally delete obvious spam.
-1. If poster is asking a configuration question, or has not made a convincing case that it's really a bug, then convert to a "Ask a question" discussion, add either a response or at least a note that it's been converted.
+2. If poster is asking a configuration question, or has not made a convincing case that it's really a bug, then convert to an "Ask a question" discussion, add either a response or at least a note that it's been converted.
-1. Determine if this is a duplicate of an open issue/discussion, if duplicate: link to earlier issue/discussion, apply `duplicate` label and close the issue/discussion.
+3. Determine if this is a duplicate of an open issue/discussion, if duplicate: link to earlier issue/discussion, apply `duplicate` label and close the issue/discussion.
-1. Check what version of Renovate is used, if not on current major version: apply the `auto:retry-latest` label.
+4. Check what version of Renovate is used, if not on current major version: apply the `auto:retry-latest` label.
 This makes a bot comment to try again with a newer version of Renovate.
-1. Check if the _relevant_ logs are provided.
+5. Check if the _relevant_ logs are provided.
 If not apply the `auto:logs` label.

 ### Triaging feature requests workflow

 Take the following steps on an incoming feature request:

 1. Determine if this is a valid feature request at all, close and optionally delete obvious spam.
-1. If poster is asking a configuration question, or has not made a convincing case that it's really a feature request, then convert to a "Ask a question" discussion, add either a response or at least a note that it's been converted.
+2. If poster is asking a configuration question, or has not made a convincing case that it's really a feature request, then convert to an "Ask a question" discussion, add either a response or at least a note that it's been converted.
-1. Determine if this is a duplicate of an open issue, if duplicate: link to earlier issue/discussion, apply `duplicate` label and close the issue/discussion.
+3. Determine if this is a duplicate of an open issue, if duplicate: link to earlier issue/discussion, apply `duplicate` label and close the issue/discussion.
-1. Check what version of Renovate is used, if not on current major version: apply the `auto:retry-latest` label.
+4. Check what version of Renovate is used, if not on current major version: apply the `auto:retry-latest` label.
 This makes a bot comment to try again with a newer version of Renovate.
-1. Make a best-effort judgement if this is a reasonable feature to put into Renovate.
+5. Make a best-effort judgement if this is a reasonable feature to put into Renovate.
 If in doubt, let the core maintainers decide.

 ## Creating new issues from discussions